 2. As required by Section 143 (3) of the Act we report that:

 i) We have sought and except for the matters described in the Basis for Qualifiedopinion paragraph above obtained all the information and explanations which to thebest of our knowledge and belief were necessary for the purpose of our audit;

-ii) Except for the possible effects of the matter described in the Basis forQualified opinion paragraph above in our opinion proper books of account asrequired by law have been kept by the Company so far as appears from our examination ofthose books;
+ii) Except for the possible effects of the matters described in the Basis forQualified opinion paragraph above in our opinion proper books of accounts asrequired by law have been kept by the Company so far as appears from our examination ofthose books;

-iii) The balance sheet statement of profit and loss and cash flow statement dealt withby this report are in agreement with the books of account;
+iii) The balance sheet the statement of profit and loss including Other Comprehensiveincome statement of changes in equity and the statement of cash flows dealt with by thisreport are in agreement with the books of account;

 b.
 The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses